OrganicityEu-Platform/oppnet/README.md

 ## User Manuel

+####

+There are two possible ways to use OppNet to perform experiments on OrganiCity platform:

+- OppNet legacy: default OppNet application developed for sensor data relaying
+- Customized OppNet application: experimenters develop their own application using the framework OppNet provides

+#### OppNet legacy

+#### Customized application

 ###### Install the app

 The app can be installed either through downloading the [.apk](https://github.com/OrganiCity-OppNet/OppNet/releases/download/0.2/OppNet.apk) or compiling on your local machine.